dharmab/bmw-f750gs-f850gs/accessories.md

 The official Vario cases are plastic cases which can be expanded and shrunk using an internal lever.
-This is particularly useful for urban environments- the side cases can be kept shrunk while riding to enable lane splitting, and then expanded while parked to accomadate a helment and riding gear.
+This is particularly useful for urban environments- the side cases can be kept shrunk while riding to enable lane splitting, and then expanded while parked to accommodate a helmet and riding gear.
 The cases can also be coded to use the key on the keyless ignition fob.

 The Vario side case mounts are integrated into the bike's tail section, so no